Download our mobile app:Icon Icon

 Here are some signs that an email might be fraudulent:

-We will never ask you for your personal or confidential information via email.
-If you have received a suspicious email requesting confidential information, please forward it to firstname.lastname@example.org
+If you have received a suspicious email, please forward it to firstname.lastname@example.org

 Taking the time to ask questions and using basic measures to secure your personal information can save you hours of work trying to recover your stolen identity.